What are Best Practices in User Experience Design?

 We believe our best UX work begins with a complex problem and ends with a simple solution.
 The simplest, easiest to understand design, is often the best one.
 A core goal of UX is to assist users in reaching their goals as seamlessly and simply as possible (Interaction Design Foundation).

-Achieving simplicity usually involves prioritizing requirements along with filtering out content and functionality that don’t serve a user need.
+Achieving simplicity usually involves prioritising requirements along with filtering out content and functionality that don’t serve a user need.

 When designing a user interface it’s important to take time-out to reflect and review whether all the elements included are necessary and complementary to the experience.